 Goals of treatment

 High blood pressure usually is present for years before its complications develop.
 Ideally, hypertension is treated early before it damages critical organs in the body.
 Increased public awareness and screening programs to detect early, uncomplicated hypertension are keys to successful treatment.
 Successful early treatment of high blood pressure can significantly decrease the risk of stroke, heart attack, and kidney failure.

-The goal for patients with combined systolic and diastolic hypertension is to attain a blood pressure of 140/85 mm Hg.
-Bringing the blood pressure down even lower may be desirable in African American patients and patients with diabetes or chronic kidney disease.
+The goal for patients with combined systolic and diastolic hypertension is to attain a blood pressure of 134/80 mm Hg.
 Although lifestyle changes in prehypertensive patients are appropriate, it is not well established that treatment with medication of patients with prehypertension is beneficial.

 Get tips on handling your hypertension.